 Meanwhile, Microsoft and other software publishers are faced with the problem of piracy reducing their sales, and likely lose millions of dollars’ worth of sales per year because of illegal copies.
 This is why they have taken a tough stance against software pirates.

-Lundgren states that his actions did not contravene Microsoft's software licence and cause lost sales.
-For a recovery disk to work, users still need to have a licenced copy of Windows.
+Lundgren states that his actions did not contravene Microsoft's software license and cause lost sales.
+For a recovery disk to work, users still need to have a licensed copy of Windows.

 Apple has an alternative system.
 On a Mac computer, there is an option to download the operating system files from the Apple server if the system fails to boot.